9 Important WordPress Website Maintenance Tasks To Perform Regularly

 9. Perform a Full Maintenance Routine

-Run a browser and device compatibility of your website.
-Check for all the downloaded and social media links of the site.
+Run a browser and check the device compatibility of your website.
+Check for all the downloaded and social media links on the site.
 Compress your images accordingly and check the header banner of your website.

 Change your WordPress login details along with the WordPress password.
-Get rid of all the unwanted drafts and post revisions.
+Get rid of all the unwanted drafts and post-revisions.
 Review your on-page SEO.
-Scan for malware and run your site through WP check.
+Scan for malware and run your site through a WP check.
 Review your complete web hosting statistics.

 To sum up,

-4 thoughts on “9 Important WordPress Website Maintenance Tasks To Perform Regularly
+5 thoughts on “9 Important WordPress Website Maintenance Tasks to Perform Regularly

 1. An excellently written article, if only all blogger offered the same level of content as you, the internet would be a much better place.
 Please keep it up!.
 Great tips, I would like to join your blog anyway.
 Waiting for some more review.
 Thank you